OpenID Connect (OIDC)»

 or write

-scope depends on the type of the run that generated the token.
-Proposed runs get a read
+scope depends on the type of the run that generated the token:

-scope.
-The only exception to that rule are tracked runs whose stack is not set to autodeploy.
+The only exceptions are tracked runs whose stack is not set to autodeploy.
 In that case, the token will have a read

 scope during the planning phase, and a write

 scope during the apply phase.
-This is because we know in advance that the tracked run requiring a manual approval should not perform write operations before human confirmation.
+This is because a tracked run requiring a manual approval should not perform write operations before human confirmation.

-Note that the scope claim, as well as other claims presented by the Spacelift token are merely advisory.
-It depends on you whether you want to control access to your external service provider based on the scope of the token or on some other claim like space, caller or run type.
-In other words, Spacelift just gives you the data and it's up to you to decide whether and how to use it.
+The scope claim, as well as other claims presented by the Spacelift token, are merely advisory.
+It depends on you whether you want to control access to your external service provider based on the scope of the token or on some other claim like space, caller, or run type.
+In other words, Spacelift gives you the data and it's up to you to decide how to use it.

-You can follow guidelines under this section to see how to use the Spacelift OIDC token to authenticate with AWS, GCP, Azure, and HashiCorp Vault.
-In particular, we will focus on setting up the integration and using it from these services' respective Terraform providers
+In particular, we will focus on setting up the integration and using it from these services' respective Terraform providers.